-21. Beyond work on the ten oldest appeals, please describe any steps your agency took to reduce the overall age of your pending appeals.
+20. Beyond work on the ten oldest appeals, please describe any steps your agency took to reduce the overall age of your pending appeals.

 The PBGC has routinely closed all appeals within the statutory time limit.
+To ensure this trend continues, the PBGC staff responsible for adjudicating appeals attended DOJ training in Fiscal Year 2019.